ait-testbed/attackbed/docs/source/installation/logpipeline.rst

 .. note::

-   The usage of the log pipeline is optional to collect additional real-time log data.
+  The log pipeline is optional and only required if *real-time log collection* is needed.
-   However, the scenarios can be run without the setup of the log pipeline.
+  Scenarios can be run without it, with logs collected post-execution via the gather.yml script and the `atb-kyoushi-gather role <https://github.com/ait-testbed/atb-kyoushi-gather>`_

 Architecture